Link-Target Feature

 .catch(...);

-Please note, that you can also set a filter
+Please note, that you can also set a filter property instead of a type

 to specify additional default targets: